marcwjulies/Unit-1-FinTech-Case-Study-Marc-Julies/README.md

 # Fintec Case Study - Shufti Pro for Australia

+## KYC and AML

+Anti-money laundering (AML) regulations are mandated by both national and international authorities around the world and place a wide variety of screening and monitoring obligations on financial institutions.
+Those AML obligations include the Know Your Customer (KYC) process, which enables firms to identify their customers and understand their financial behavior.

+AML (anti-money laundering) is an umbrella term for the range of measures, controls, and processes that firms must put in place in order to achieve regulatory compliance.
+By contrast, KYC is a component part of AML, and refers specifically to the means by which firms establish and verify their customers’ identities, and monitor their financial behavior.

+Typically, the KYC process involves the collection and verification of a range of identifying information from customers including:

+* Name
+* Address
+* Date of birth
+* Company incorporation documents

+KYC may also include ongoing transaction monitoring, and a range of customer screening measures, including politically exposed person (PEP) screening, sanctions screening, and adverse media screening.

 ## Overview and Origin

 Shufti Pro is a global organisation with offices across the globe.
 It is privately owned, amd provides AI-based KYC, AML & KYB solutions globally for fraud prevention, regulatory compliance & customer onboarding.
 Their Australian offering is the one I will focus on in this case study.